Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Evenly sprinkle the chopped pecans and halved cherries on top of the brown sugar layer.

-• Spread the drained crushed pineapples over the pecan and cherry layer.
+• Spread the two cans of drained crushed pineapples over the pecan and cherry layer.

 • Sprinkle the dry cake mix over the pineapple layer.